ds0nt/go-react-boilerplate/README.md

 # go-react-boilerplate

-A boilerplate for API driven single-page web applications with a react.js front-end
+A boilerplate for Golang / React Single Page Web Apps.
+Golang is the backend api and file-server.
+Reactjs is used for ONLY client-side views.
+Axios is used for xhr requests.

-# Installation
+### Installation

 Install golang.
 Setup your $GOPATH